What are attribution models?

 Benefits of attribution models

-Naturally, most advertisers place in their statistics only the pages where the final click was made, the conversion click , however, by doing this, we leave aside previous interactions, including this: banners, keywords or copy to have them arrive.
+It is natural that most advertisers include in their statistics only the pages where the final click was made, the conversion click , however, by doing this, we leave aside previous interactions, including this: the banners, keywords or copies that brought them to you.

 Implementing these models can offer the following advantages: